Card Edge and Surface Grading Guide

 Evaluating edges and surfaces by eye takes practice and specialized equipment.
 CardGrade.io's AI tools give you professional-level analysis in seconds:

 Stop guessing about your card's edge and surface quality.
-Create a free CardGrade.io account and get 3 free credits to analyze your cards before submitting them for professional grading.
+Create a free CardGrade.io account and get 3 trial credits to analyze your cards before submitting them for professional grading.
 Knowing your edges and surface score before you submit can save you hundreds of dollars in wasted grading fees.

 For the full picture of what goes into a professional grade, including centering and corners alongside edges and surface, read our complete card grading strategy guide.

 Pre-screen your cards before submitting to PSA, BGS, or CGC.
-Start with 3 free credits.
+Start free 3-day trial.

 The CardGrade.io editorial team writes about card grading, AI technology, and collecting strategy.
 Our guides are researched against official PSA, BGS, and CGC standards.